cloudflare/cloudflare-docs/content/fundamentals/notifications/notification-available.md

 **Other options / filters**

+Multiple filters available:

-Customers can search and add pools from their list of pools.
-Customers can also choose the trigger that fires the notification.
+- Customers can search for and add pools from their list of pools.
+- Customers can also choose the trigger that fires the notification.
 Available triggers are:
   - Load Balancing pool enabled
   - Load Balancing pool disabled
   - Load Balancing pool enabled / disabled

 **Included with**